bell-kevin/cs5580f25redWineEDA/report/video_presentation_script.md

 ---

 ## 0:00 – 0:45 · Opening & Agenda
-- "Hi everyone, I'm Kevin Bell, and welcome to our exploratory data analysis of the UCI red wine quality dataset."
+- "Hi everyone, we're Kevin Bell, Angelie Reyes-Sosa, and Dani Lopez, and welcome to our exploratory data analysis of the UCI red wine quality dataset."
-- "In the next ten minutes I'll cover why we selected this dataset, the core questions we investigated, the visual and statistical evidence we gathered, and the key takeaways plus next steps."
+- "In the next ten minutes we'll cover why we selected this dataset, the core questions we investigated, the visual and statistical evidence we gathered, and the key takeaways plus next steps."
 - Display title slide with project title, name, and agenda bullets.

 ## 0:45 – 2:00 · Motivation & Dataset Overview